 How much should I study outside class?

-What books and equipment do I need?
+What equipment do I need?

-You need to bring: a sketchbook and art equipment such as pencils, eraser, a range of brushes, Stanley knife, scissors and apron.
+You need to bring: a sketchbook and some art equipment such as pencils, eraser, a range of brushes, Stanley knife, scissors and apron.

+What else do I need to buy?
 What extra costs are there?

 There is a studio fee of £8.50 payable each term to the tutor which covers basic materials, except paper and plates which you pay extra for as you use them.
 All materials are available to buy in the studio.